arpansahu/common_readme/AWS Deployment/nginx.md

         ip = "127.0.0.1”.
 (Changed)

         # listen port, eg. 443 for default HTTPS
-        port = "8080" (Changed).         ——— we will use port 8090 because we will also use Jenkins which will be running on 8080 port
+        port = "8080" (Changed).         ——— We will use port 8090 because we will also use Jenkins which will be running on 8080 port
         # possible values: "letsencrypt", "letsencryptstaging", "cert", "none"
         tls = "none"   (Changed)